-The Food Safety Program is responsible for regulating more than 12,000 food safety licenses in Oregon.
-The auditors found that, as of October, 2,841 licenses were overdue for an inspection by more than three months.
+The Food Safety Program is responsible for regulating more than 12,000 food safety licenses in the state of Oregon.
+Auditors found that, as of October, 2,841 licenses were past due for an inspection by more than three months.

-The audit stressed that adhering to food safety regulations is crucial to minimize the risk of contamination, and that it's up to food safety inspectors to make sure those regulations are followed.
+The audit was released Tuesday by Secretary of State Jeanne P. Atkins.
+It stresses that adhering to food safety regulations is crucial to minimize the risk of contamination, and that it's up to food safety inspectors to make sure those regulations are followed.